phibronotchi-beep/David-Sproule-s-Inventions/PhiKey-public/README.md

 # PhiKey – Public Concept Repo (Geometric Security Protocol)
+## Now Part of Phyllux Vault

+> **Rebrand notice:** This technology is now branded as **Phyllux Vault**.
+The folder name "PhiKey-public" is retained for GitHub continuity and prior art preservation.
+All references to "PhiKey" in this folder should be understood as referring to the Phyllux Vault system.

-This repository presents a high-level, non‑proprietary overview of the **PhiKey** concept.
+This repository presents a high-level, non‑proprietary overview of the **Phyllux Vault** (formerly PhiKey) concept.

-PhiKey explores lattice‑like, growth‑inspired structures for cryptographic key material, drawing inspiration from natural geometric patterns like phyllotaxis.
+Phyllux Vault explores lattice‑like, growth‑inspired structures for cryptographic key material, drawing inspiration from natural geometric patterns like phyllotaxis.

 > ⚠️ **Conceptual only**.
-This repo contains **toy demos** and does **not** disclose the full PhiKey protocol, algorithms, or production implementation.
+This repo contains **toy demos** and does **not** disclose the full Phyllux Vault protocol, algorithms, or production implementation.
 Detailed specifications are maintained privately for potential patent protection.

+> ⚠️ **NOT FOR PRODUCTION USE**.
+This is experimental research.
+Do not use this code to protect real-world data.
+For production security, use well-established, peer-reviewed cryptographic algorithms (AES, RSA, ECC, etc.).

 ## Goals (Public Repo)